Journal Articles

 Keywords : Autonomous/heteronmous principle, Cultural legitimacy, Cultural field, Critical legal studies, Delegitimation, Englishness, Grand narrative, Hong Kong cultural studies, Hybridity, interpretive authority, non est factum, Procedural justice, Paralogical legitimation, Reasonableness, Violent hierarchies

 Recent cultural studies have gone into different issues like processes of legitimation, institutionalization and professionalization of culture.
 However, the relationship between legal and cultural studies in a post-colonial discursive context is seldom discussed.
-The legal system, potentially regulating all social and personal actions, must be regarded as the most powerful cultural institution and thus the most potent instrument of cultural contro!—in contemporary society.
+The legal system, potentially regulating all social and personal actions, must be regarded as the most powerful cultural institution and thus the most potent instrument of cultural control—in contemporary society.
 This paper will use Hong Kong, a British colony, as an example to see how the legal system may selectively legitimate the cultural production of Hong Kong, making it seem hybridized, but actually not free from the gaze of “Englishness.”
 The common law system of Hong Kong upholds different legal procedures that marginalize indigenous moral values, shape local class relation and thus significantly limit the space of cultural production.
 To conceive the problem of post/colonialism from between legal and cultural discourse can contribute to a better understanding of the field of Hong Kong cultural production.
 By going into the complicity between legal and cultural colonialism, this paper tries to let the (im)possibility of the articulation of the discourse of the cultural Other present itself, and hence establish new discursive space to point towards cultural/legal justice otherwise.

 Literature and the Human Substance of Law